IkigaiLabsETH/ikigAI/README.md

 Implement conversational chat model with Langchain with the functions and test it with a prompt with several requests.

 ## Fine Tuning is dope AF.
 But models can only ever be as good as the data they are trained on.
-No matter how intelligent the LLM is, retrieving the wrong thing in context will surely lead to hallucination.
+No matter how intelligent the LLM is, retrieving the wrong thing in context will surely lead to hallucinations.
 Garbage in, garbage out.

 ### 1. **Cost vs. Efficiency**: